phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 ### Loading plo - common steps

-- To communicate with the board you will need to connect the USB cable to the `USB_UART` port (`J6`).
+- To communicate with the board connect the USB cable to the `USB_UART` port (`J6`).

 - You should also connect another micro USB cable to the `USB_OTG` port (`J2`).

-  The picture below presents how the board should be connected:
+  Board connections:

   ![Image](../../_static/images/quickstart/armv7a9-zynq7000/zynq7000-zturn-connections.jpg)

 - If you connected everything like in the picture above, the board should be powered on and the `D25` POWER LED should shine blue.

-- Now you should verify, what USB device on your host-pc is connected with the `UART` (console).
+- Verify, what USB device on your host-pc is connected with the UART (console).
 To check that run:

   ```shell
   ls -l /dev/serial/by-id